 Imagine a hassle-free probate process.
 Your loved ones won’t have to undergo the time-consuming, costly, and lengthy process of litigating the distribution of the properties in your intestate estate.

-At Jones Morris Klevenhagen, we understand that many people don’t have a concrete grasp of the concept of wills.
+At Ostrom Morris, we understand that many people don’t have a concrete grasp of the concept of wills.
 We believe this is the most common reason why people don’t have a will.

 Some people may think making a will is a costly activity; others may also think you have to spend a lot of time to create this legal instrument.
 But we believe most people think it is just an unnecessary process.
 This couldn’t be further from the truth.

 Intestacy follows the common law of descent; the properties in the intestate estate pass to the closest relatives by blood or marriage.
 Potential beneficiaries my file applications to determine heirship in Texas when a loved one dies intestate.

 A large portion of the decedent’s properties go to the surviving spouse.
 The shares of the children and other descendants shall also comprise a major part in the intestate estate.
 In the absence of children and other descendants, it is the parents and other ascendants of the decedent who will receive the shares.
 Brother, sisters, nephews, and nieces of the decedent will receive a portion of the intestate estate in the absence of the spouse, descendants, and ascendants.